-This project aims to provide quality assured, standardised training in order to develop a safe, effective, flexible workforce providing person centred care in the most appropriate setting.
+This project aimed to provide quality assured, standardised training in order to develop a safe, effective, flexible workforce providing person centred care in the most appropriate setting.

-This project aims to improve quality of care and self-management of children and young people with ADHD and their families.
+This project aimed to improve quality of care and self-management of children and young people with ADHD and their families.

-This project aims to improve early sepsis management and antimicrobial stewardship.
+This project aimed to improve early sepsis management and antimicrobial stewardship.

 South west England

 Run by University Hospital Southampton NHS Foundation Trust, in partnership with the Universities of Southampton and Sheffield, Health Education Wessex, Wessex Collaboration for Leadership in Applied Health Research and Care, Academic Health Sciences Network and the Sheffield Emergency Care Fo...

 Led by Birmingham Children’s Hospital NHS Foundation Trust, this project aimed to involve parents and carers more purposefully in their child’s care and to achieve earlier identification of deterioration in a child’s condition, while reducing unnecessary parental anxiety.
 The team developed a com...

 Led by the Royal College of Paediatrics and Child Health, supported by UCLPartners Academic Health Science Network, and based at specialist children’s hospitals including Great Ormond Street Hospital, this project aimed to improve outcomes for acutely unwell children on paediatric wards, and redu...

 Run by the Neuromuscular team at Great Ormond Street Hospital, this project aimed at improving the experience of boys with Muscular Dystrophy who are still ambulant (able to walk).
 The work focused on the care received at six-monthly follow up appointments/clinics.